MichaelCaohn/MichaelCaohn.github.io/_pages/about.md

 - *2022.07 - 2023.07*, ByteDance AI Lab, Singapore.
 - *2019.03 - 2019.08*, Singapore-MIT Alliance for Research & Technology Centre, Singapore.
 - *2018.05 - 2018.08*, Lazada, Singapore.

+# Invited Talks
+  - The 2023 Singapore Symposium on Natural Language Processing (SSNLP)

+# Reviewer/PC member for:
+  - Workshop on Innovative Use of NLP for Building Educational Applications (BEA), 2023